 In atrial flutter, an extra or early electrical impulse travels around and around the atria in a circular path rather than down along its normal path.
 This electrical signal causes the atria to "flutter," contracting at a much higher rate than normal.
-Atrial flutter is usually not life threatening, but it may still cause chest pain, faintness or other more serious problems.
+Atrial flutter is usually not life threatening, but can cause chest pain, faintness or other more serious problems.

 This type of tachycardia produces heart rates between 140 and 250 beats per minute.
-(Normally, the heart beats 60 to 80 times per minute.)
 PSVT usually occurs in people who are born with an extra electrical circuit or pathway between the atria and the ventricles.
-PSVT often first happens in younger people, but may also start later in life.
-It may be distressing, but is rarely life-threatening.
+PSVT often starts when you are young, but it may also start later in life.
+It may be distressing, but it is rarely life-threatening.

-In people with Wolf-Parkinson-White (WPW) syndrome, an extra, abnormal electrical pathway in the heart leads to periods of a very fast heartbeat (tachycardia).
-This is a congenital abnormality (present at birth) involving the heart's electrical system.
+If you have WPW syndrome, an extra, abnormal electrical pathway in your heart leads to tachycardia.
+The abnormality is present at birth (congenital), but WPW is usually diagnosed in adolescence or early adulthood.
 Most people with WPW syndrome lead normal lives.
 Many have no symptoms and have no episodes of tachycardia.
-In some people, WPW syndrome can cause rapid heartbeats (paroxysmal supraventricular tachycardia), with heart rates rising up to 240 beats per minute (The normal rate is 60 to 80 beats per minute).
-Other symptoms include palpitations, shortness of breath, fainting and possibly angina (chest pain).
-While the condition is present at birth, symptoms are more likely to appear in adults.
-WPW is usually diagnosed in adolescence or early adulthood.
+Some people experience rapid heartbeats (paroxysmal supraventricular tachycardia), with heart rates rising up to 240 beats per minute.
+Other symptoms include palpitations, shortness of breath, fainting and possibly angina.

 Ventricular tachycardia occurs when the ventricles (the lower chambers of the heart) beat too fast.
-It may be very serious because the ventricles are responsible for pumping blood to the rest of the body.
+The ventricles are responsible for pumping blood to the rest of the body.
 If tachycardia becomes so severe that the ventricles can't pump effectively, it may be life threatening.
 Ventricular tachycardia can be treated with medications.
 Other treatments include an implantable defibrillator, catheter ablation, non-surgical procedures to destroy malfunctioning cells, or surgery to remove damaged heart tissue.

-Incorrectly timed electrical signals or ones that do not follow normal pathways may set off ventricular fibrillation.
-Like atrial fibrillation, this happens when the electrical signal that normally triggers a heartbeat splits and goes off on random paths around the ventricles instead of following its normal route.
-This results in a series of rapid but ineffective contractions of the ventricles.
-Without immediate treatment, it may be fatal.
-It is treated by administering an electric shock to the heart, using a machine called a defibrillator.
-This shock allows the heart to "reset" itself and return to its normal rhythm.
+Incorrectly timed electrical signals or signals that do not follow normal pathways, may set off ventricular fibrillation.
+Like atrial fibrillation, the electrical signal that normally triggers a heartbeat splits and goes off on random paths around the ventricles instead of following its normal route.
+This causes a series of rapid – but ineffective – contractions of the ventricles.
+Without treatment, ventricular fibrillation may be fatal.
+Treatment is an electric shock to the heart, using a machine called a defibrillator.
+The shock resets the heart and returns it to its normal rhythm.

-The syndrome is characterized by a rapid heartbeat that can increase up to 120 beats per minute within 10 minutes of standing.
-Other common symptoms include headaches, light-headedness, inability to exercise, extreme fatigue, sweating, nausea, chest discomfort, mental clouding (“brain fog”) and near fainting (syncope).
-These symptoms may occur secondary to some long-term chronic diseases (such as diabetes) or certain medications (such as chemotherapy, vasodilators, diuretics, antidepressants or anxiolytic agents).
+POTS makes it difficult to adjust to a standing position from a lying down position.
+People with POTS experience a rapid heartbeat that can increase up to 120 beats per minute within 10 minutes of standing.
+Other common symptoms include headaches, light-headedness, inability to exercise, extreme fatigue, sweating, nausea, chest discomfort, brain fog (mental clouding) and near fainting (syncope).

-Although POTS can be a severely debilitating disorder in some, many patients will slowly improve over time and the majority will respond to treatment regimens.
+Although POTS can be a severely debilitating disorder, many patients will slowly improve over time and the majority will respond to treatment.

-Arrhythmias may cause blood flow in your brain and body to decrease resulting in heart palpitation, dizziness, fainting, or even death.
-There are many types of arrhythmias, some have no symptoms or warning signs, some are not very serious and others may be life threatening.
+There are many types of arrhythmias, some have no symptoms or warning signs, some are not very serious and others may be life-threatening.

 Symptoms vary from person to person depending on how healthy your heart is and the type of arrhythmia you have, how severe it is, how often it happens and how long it lasts.
 Some arrhythmias do not have any warning signs.

-Many arrhythmias are treatable with lifestyle changes, medications, surgery or other non-surgical techniques.
-Treatment will depend upon the extent and frequency of arrhythmia.
+Arrhythmias may be treated with lifestyle changes, medications, surgery or other non-surgical techniques.
+Treatment depends upon the type of arrhythmia and how often you have episodes of arrhythmia.

 Surgery and other procedures